jlumpe/python-emacs/docs/elisp.rst

 Additionally, the ``Q``, ``C``, ``S``, and ``R`` methods are aliases for the :func:`quote`, :class:`Cons`, :func:`symbols`, and :class:`Raw`, respectively.

-Using just the ``E`` object, it is possible to write complex Elisp forms:
+Using just the ``E`` object, it is possible to write complex Elisp expressions:

 .. doctest::